-An entity applying for QFE status must prepare an Adviser Business Statement (ABS).
+A business applying for QFE status must prepare an ABS.
 The ABS consists of two parts:

 The ABS needs be approved by the relevant governing body - usually the board of directors.
 Maintaining an up to date ABS will be part of the terms and conditions of QFE status, if granted.

-Entities that wish to be partner entities in a QFE should prepare one joint ABS document to demonstrate that they jointly have capacity.
+Businesses that wish to be partner businesses in a QFE should prepare one joint ABS document to demonstrate that they jointly have capacity.

-An Adviser Business Statement (ABS) allows FMA to assess an entity's capacity to ensure compliance by its financial advisers and maintain procedures for adequate consumer protection.
+An ABS allows us to assess a business's capacity to ensure compliance by its financial advisers and maintain procedures for adequate consumer protection.
 It is:

 You can also read a summary of feedback that was prepared following the 2010/2011 QFE applications.

 Your statement is for your internal use and for the FMA.
 You do not need to make it public unless you choose to.
 FMA will respect the confidential nature of information in an ABS or any other reports submitted to us.

 Information held by FMA is subject to the Official Information Act 1982 and the Privacy Act 1993.
 These Acts provide for proper access to information held by public organisations and also protect information to the extent consistent with the public interest and preservation of personal privacy.
 Any request for information held by FMA would be considered in accordance with the requirements of these Acts.